Asur people: Marriage

-Marriage is very important ritual and come essentially in the life of every individual.
-Only physically disabled are not able to get married.
-The Asur follow the rule of monogamy, but in case of barrenness, widower and widow hood, they follow the rule of bigamy or even Polygamy.
+Marriage is a very important ritual and comes essentially in the life of every individual.
+Only the physically disabled are not able to get married.
+The Asur follow the rule of Monogamy, but in case of barrenness, widower and widow-hood, they follow the rule of Bigamy or even Polygamy.
 Widow remarriages are permissible.
-At the time of marriage, they follow the rule of tribe endogamy.
+At the time of marriage, they follow the rule of Tribe Endogamy.
 Those who do not obey these rules are thrown out from the community but are allowed after paying seven times feast to the community members.